 One case that you wrote about was the California Labour Commission decision that Uber was sham contracting.
 How do we distinguish what that means?

 In Australia we have quite a different set of labour laws than in the US.
 So we have a particular definition of what sham contracting means, but the same theory applies wherever you are.
 It’s a question of what kind of responsibility do you have to the person that you’re contracting to.
 So, with regards to Uber, does Uber have control over the work of the drivers?
 What is the degree of that control?
 Do the drivers have the capacity to engage in work for others as well?
 But a key aspect is control.
 If we think about Uber, they really performance manage their drivers quite stringently.
 There is the consumer rating of Uber drivers; where consumers who take an Uber car can rate their driver.
 Uber then determines whether that driver can keep driving for them based on those consumer results.
 So, effectively, we’re seeing quite a tight level of control between Uber, the drivers, and a performance management system akin to performance management systems you would see in other organisations.
-So one of the things that is looked at is, what types of levels of control does the company have over the employee?
+So one of the things that are looked at is, what types of levels of control does the company have over the employee?
 Are there things that tie that driver or that contractor to the company that makes it quite exclusive?
 And if we think about Uber, there is a particular app that is used and that is how work is distributed.
 So there are various measures.
 If these measures, depending on the jurisdiction, are found to exist so whether there’s control; whether there is fairly exclusive work arrangements, then it’s decided, “Well, that worker is an employee”.
 That is not truly independent.
 It’s at least dependent contracting and, at worst, it’s a sham contract.

 Your most recent piece pertained to labour unions.
 And in contrast to Uber, [or perhaps] in conjunction with Uber, you noted that there is a crisis among labour unions [with] so few people being members.
 But [you noted] that there is this parallel emergence among organising with Uber drivers.
 Let’s take a look there and how you have articulated possible scenarios of labour unions learning from working alongside and with Uber drivers.
 How do you see that?